Listen to the story:

 Each year on June 16, a day now known as Bloomsday, fans gather worldwide to take turns reading from the book.

 The 2011 occasion in Tucson celebrated Joyce and other Irish contributions to literature.

 Young Irish dancers high-stepped in the hall while a Joyce impersonator mingled with guests.

-The crowd was mostly older, caught between rapt attention one moment, and boisterous encouragement the next.
+The crowd was mostly older, turning from rapt attention one moment to boisterous encouragement the next.

 A well-thumbed copy of Ulysses sat on the podium.
-Some read directly from its pages, while others used it as an arm rest as they recited long passages from memory.
+Some read directly from its pages, while others used it as an armrest to recite long passages from memory.

-Late in the evening, when it came time to sing a few of the old Irish songs, everyone knew the words by heart.
+As the evening drew to a close, it came time to sing a few of the old Irish songs.
+Everyone knew the words by heart.